Quadtree/WizardsTower/README.md

 * If there is only one participant left, and they're a demon, they win.
 Dead demons never get credit.

 ## Creating New Controllers
 Controllers receive a call to "turn" on each turn.
-It has a single argument, which is the 0-based turn number From this function they should return an object with two fields: "spell", which is the spell they want to cast, and target, which is the target of the spell's name (or null, if the spell targets ALL)
+It has a single argument, which is the 0-based turn number.

+From this function they should return an object with two fields: "spell", which is the spell they want to cast, and target, which is the target of the spell's name (or null, if the spell targets ALL)

 They also get a list of automatic globals passed into their VM: